 Drive revenue and list growth at scale by connecting Attentive to Salesforce Marketing Cloud (SFMC).
 You can sync your contacts from Attentive to Salesforce so that you can use Attentive's high performing sign-up units to collect emails and text messaging sign-ups.
-You can also send click events from Attentive to Salesforce that can be used within Salesforce journeys.

 Step 1.
 Create an API user in SFMC

 Log in to your admin Salesforce account and complete the steps to create a Marketing Cloud API user.
 Ensure that the following are configured for the user:

 - Roles: Ensure that you selected both Administrator and Marketing Cloud Administrator as your roles.